onaraighl/hydroDynInstability/RayleighTaylor/README.md

 # RayleighTaylor

-This directory contains codes to compute the eigenvalues of the Rayleigh-Taylor problem -- viscous case.
+This directory contains codes to compute the eigenvalues of the Rayleigh-Taylor problem (viscous case).

 # OS_rti